Saturday, March 2, 2013

 Centaur being launched towards the Moon by LCROSS (Image: NASA).

-LCROSS was designed to look for signs of frozen water near the Moon's South Pole.
-Its probe was successful at detecting natural water in the form of ice particle debris within the impact plumes created by the empty Centaur rocket motor's collision with the Moon.
+LCROSS was designed to look for signs of water near the Moon's South Pole.
+The probe itself was successful at detecting natural water in the form of ice particle debris within the impact plumes created by the empty Centaur rocket stage's collision with the Moon.

 The satellite's impact locations on the Moon's surface (Images: NASA).

-NASA has been preparing for a return mission to the Moon in order to research and attempt to live off the land in 2018 or 2019, a date that would mark the 50th Anniversary of NASA's first manned Moon landing (1969), Apollo 11.
+NASA has been preparing for a return mission to the Moon in order to conduct research and attempt to live off the land in 2018 or 2019, a date that would mark the 50th Anniversary of NASA's first manned Moon landing, Apollo 11 (1969).

 Thursday, October 28, 2010